 Pretend you burn 400 calories on a run.
 Maybe this is a 5k and your Fitbit is congratulating your efforts.
 “Yesss 400 calories burned.
 Pizza time”.
 That last comment is a whole other topic itself.
 What I want to focus on here is the net benefit of the cardio strictly from a fat loss perspective.
 For simplicity’s sake let’s assume you did actually burn 400 calories on the run.
 You busted your ass and you hated it but you know you have to do these runs and burn 2800 calories to reach your fat loss goals.

 Maybe you will, maybe you won’t, depending on your diet.
 So, think about this.
 Pretend you didn’t do it.
 Pretend you stayed home, watched tv, cleaned up a little, played some video games, chased your kids, whatever.
 Literally anything else but the tough cardio session that you hate.

-How many calories would we burn if we didn’t do it.
+How many calories would we burn if we didn’t do it?
 That’s the million-dollar question.
 Opportunity cost and the value of not doing something vs doing it.
-The net benefit in the case doing the run is most likely close to half the calories.
+The net benefit in the case of doing the run is most likely close to half the calories.
 All that effort, all that stress, all the prep for potentially 1400 extra calories burned.
 Or, one less meal out.
-A home-cooked meal vs a fast food pick up.
+A home-cooked meal vs a fast food pick-up.
 A night of 2 drinks vs appetizers and 2 drinks.